Quantum computation in continuous time using dynamic invariants: Conclusion

 \section{Conclusion}

-In conclusion, we have proposed an approach for continuously implementing QC in Hilbert space which generalizes AQC to a nonadiabatic regime.
-Our method opens up the possibility of realizing QC with new (in certain cases fixed) Hamiltonians and with no adiabaticity constraint.
-Moreover it recovers SQC and AQC as particular cases, running in a nonprobabilistic way.
-For Hamiltonians which do not commute with the evolution operator, QCDI was shown to provide a systematic tool to obtain the dynamics of the quantum system.
-Since QC is still in its early stage, the existence of a diversity of QC models can be a valuable way of providing new experimental routes as well as insights for the design of quantum algorithms.
-Robustness of QCDI under decoherence is an important further point.
-In this context, a possible direction can be provided by the recent generalization of the theory of dynamic invariants for open systems evolving under convolutionless master equations proposed in Ref.~\cite{Sarandy:07}.
+In conclusion, we have proposed an approach for implementing QC in continuous time based on Lewis-Riesenfeld invariants.
+Our method opens up the possibility of realizing QC with new Hamiltonians and with no adiabatic constraint, which may represent a step forward for QC in continuous time (at least for a small-scale regime).
+On the other hand, locality is not ensured {\it a priori} for these Hamiltonians due to the unitary interpolation required by the invariant operator.
+In turn, the absence of the adiabaticity condition may be counterbalanced by the hardness of simulating many-body interactions in the case of large $n$ QCDI.
+Anyway, since QC is still in its early stage, the existence of a diversity of QC models can be a valuable way of providing new experimental routes as well as insights for the design of quantum algorithms.
+Robustness of QCDI under decoherence is also an important further point.
+In this context, a possible direction can be provided by the theory of dynamic invariants for open systems as in Ref.~\cite{Sarandy:07}.
 We leave this analysis for future research.

-\textit{Acknowledgments}.--- We gratefully acknowledge financial support from the Brazilian agencies CNPq (to M.S.S. and R.M.S.), FAPERJ (to M.S.S.), UFABC (to E.I.D. and R.M.S.), and FAPESP (to R.M.S.).